 Lead and Copper in Drinking Water Testing

-Based on the highly publicized reports of lead in drinking water found in the cities of Flint and Detroit, Tri-Tech is pleased to offer drinking water testing and assessments.
+Based on the highly publicized reports of lead in drinking water found in the cities of Flint, Oak Park and Detroit among others, Tri-Tech is pleased to offer drinking water testing and assessments.

 Drinking Water Assessments

 The City of Detroit recommends that certain child care facilities and other target sensitive receptor facilities have independent drinking water assessments.
 An Assessment goes beyond merely collecting water samples for testing at a lab.
 An assessment involves a building inspection and survey of the plumbing system to identify the age and number of distinct water source types.
 Sampling is conducted based on an assessment of the specific individual water sources conducted.
 This is to ensure proper identification and testing of proper suspect plumbing systems.
 Without a proper inspection, drinking water could be sampled from a fixture served by newer Pex (polyethylene) piping rather than copper piping with lead soldering or old lead alloy pipes.
 Pipes and soldering can be sometimes be tested by XRF or other means to determine the presence of lead and recommend corrective actions accordingly if necessary.

 First Draw-intended to assess the lead originating from the fixture and local piping